 With the proper care and treatment from your optometrist, keratoconus shouldn’t stop you from living your life to the fullest.
 Although it can be discouraging to experience vision problems that can’t be resolved with standard lenses or glasses, know that there are other options available.

-At The Pacific Eye Care Scleral Lens Center, we help patients with keratoconus and other corneal abnormalities achieve crisp and comfortable vision using scleral contact lenses and other specialty lenses.
+At Pacific Eye Care, we help patients with keratoconus and other corneal abnormalities achieve crisp and comfortable vision using scleral contact lenses and other specialty lenses.

 Our practice provides scleral lenses to patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.